-Providing adequate clearances and access to process equipment, valves, and instruments are of utmost importance from proper maintenance, operation, and safety of any plant.
+Providing adequate clearances and access to process equipment, valves, and instruments are of utmost importance for the proper maintenance, operation, and safety of any plant.
 This present article can be used as a guideline for the preparation of plot plans and equipment layouts for various process plants, offsite, and utilities.
-This article covers general requirements for on-shore plant layout of process units, equipment, and general facilities, utility plant and offsite areas.
+This article covers general requirements for on-shore plant layout of process units, equipment, and general facilities, utility plant, and offsite areas.
 It gives basic considerations for plant clearances and access, equipment elevation, paving, grading, sewers, and other related items.

-Plant Clearances and access for operation and maintenance of proprietary equipment shall be in accordance with the manufacturer’s or equipment vendor’s drawings/operating guidelines or manual.
+Plant Clearances and access for the operation and maintenance of proprietary equipment shall be in accordance with the manufacturer’s or equipment vendor’s drawings/operating guidelines or manual.

 Considerations during Plant Layout Design

 While designing the plant layout, the following guidelines need to be considered.